 LISTEN TO: Jesse (Episode 12)

 If you love eating food and learning more about it, The Sporkful the podcast you’ve been looking for!
-As the slogan goes, “It’s not for foodies, it’s for eaters.”
+As the slogan goes, “Each week on our podcast, we obsess about food to learn more about people.”
 The host, Dan Pashman, talks to people from all walks of life about the kinds of food they like to eat.
 There are discussions about culture, race, religion, politics, and much more.
 While lighthearted, Dan addresses some very important topics and shares opinions from many different perspectives.
-Most importantly, you can learn about the people behind the food.
+Most importantly, you learn about the people behind the food.

 LISTEN TO: How to Be Fat (with Lindy West)